 What causes heartburn?

-Get this; although the actual cause of heartburn is physical, certain types of food are seen as possible heartburn triggers.
-Let’s take a look.
+Although the actual cause of heartburn is physical, certain types of food are seen as possible heartburn triggers.

 What behaviors can trigger heartburn for some people?